Ahmeddsanad/book_app/README.md

 # Book App

-A mobile application that allows users to browse and search for books with a responsive UI, offline image caching, and smooth animations.
+A mobile application that allows users to browse and search for books with a responsive UI and smooth animations.
 The app uses several packages to manage dependencies, state, UI responsiveness, and HTTP requests, enhancing the user experience on both Android and iOS platforms.

 ## Packages Used